lowlydba/dba-multitool/README.md

 ### Time based formats

 Checks that commonly named time columns are using one of the recommended date/time data types.
+Storing date/time data in other data types may take up more storage and cause performance issues.

 # Compatibility